How to use Copyfish 🐟

 Tip 2: Copyfish plays nice with all other translator extensions.
 So if you prefer to use your favorite tool, just disable the built-in translation.

 How to Translate Texts with Copyfish

 The Support popup dictionaries switch allows (translator) extensions to show their popups in the foreground.
 This feature works also with the new Desktop text capture of Copyfish (-> Right-click on the Copyfish icon).
-So now you can grab text from the desktop, and then use your favorite translator extension inside the Copyfish window on it.
+So now, you can grab text from the desktop, then use your favorite translator extension inside the Copyfish window on it.

 Working with PDF